 The muscadine grape (Vitis rotundifolia, syn.
 Muscadinia rotundifolia) is a thick-skinned native grape species found in the southeastern United States.
 The fruit ripens in late summer/early fall and is generally harvested as single berries rather than in bunches.
-In the wild, muscadines vines are usually either male or female, while cultivated varieties (cultivars) are usually either female or perfect-flowered (having both male and female flower parts).
+In the wild, muscadine vines are usually either male or female, while cultivated varieties (cultivars) are usually either female or perfect-flowered (having both male and female flower parts).
 Most wild vines have dark fruit, while cultivated (improved) cultivars are also available in many shades of bronze, purple or red.
 Cultivars have been developed for both fresh fruit and for winemaking.
 As the species name implies, the leaves are round and unlobed, though serrated at the edge.
+NOTE: For purposes of pesticide labeling, muscadines are included with all other grapes.

 Diseases - Muscadines can be grown in warm, humid areas where bunch grapes cannot, and have been grown organically for local markets.
-Muscadines are resistant to the Pierce's Disease bacterium (Xylella fastidiosa) that limits bunch grape production, and are not affected by some major fungal diseases like grape downy mildew or botrytis bunch rot.
+Muscadines are resistant to the Pierce's Disease bacterium (Xylella fastidiosa) that limits bunch grape production and are not affected by some major fungal diseases like grape downy mildew or botrytis bunch rot.
 However, muscadines can still suffer extensive losses if diseases like powdery mildew, bitter rot, black rot and ripe rot are left unchecked.
 Fruit rotting diseases reduce yields and make berries unmarketable for either wine or fresh sales.
+Spray volume - Muscadines form a dense canopy that is difficult to penetrate with spray solution.
+Directed nozzles and spray volumes of 100 gallons per acre or more may be needed to ensure adequate coverage.
+Test your sprayer by using water-sensitive spray indicator cards suspended in the fruiting zone of the cordon to determine whether spray coverage is adequate.
+Nematodes - The impact of nematodes on muscadines remains undetermined.
+A survey in NC and GA determined the prevalent species associated with muscadines but found no correlation with plant health.
+Muscadines are likely less susceptible than other grape species, however testing for nematodes is advisable when replanting old vineyard sites.

 Insects - See text in each section below for specific comments.
 Grape root borers are an important pest of muscadine vines.
 Aphids occur on new shoots but often do not require control.
 Grape berry moth occurs sporadically.
 Japanese beetles may feed on foliage and flowers in early summer.
-Insects feeding on ripe fruit include June beetles, as well as wasps, yellowjackets and other stinging insects that can pose a risk to pickers.
-The risk of infestation by spotted wing drosophila (SWD) is considered low due to the thick skins of muscadine grapes; however SWD and other vinegar flies can be found in damaged fruit such as rain-splits.
+Insects feeding on ripe fruit include green June beetles, as well as wasps, yellowjackets and other stinging insects that can pose a risk to pickers.
+The risk of infestation by spotted wing drosophila (SWD) is considered low due to the thick skins of muscadine grapes; however, SWD and other vinegar flies can be found in damaged fruit such as rain-splits.